Colorado National Guard Performing Flyovers On 4th Of July

 (CBS4) — The Colorado Air National Guard will join Independence Day observances and celebrations with F-16 Fighting Falcon aircraft flyovers on Sunday, July 4.

-The 140th Wing will launch the jets from Buckley Space Force Base in Aurora, around 10 a.m. and return around noon.READ MORE: Semi Fire Shuts Down Eastbound I-70 In Golden
+The 140th Wing will launch the jets from Buckley Space Force Base in Aurora, around 10 a.m. and return around noon.READ MORE: Denver's Inspiration Point Park Getting New Playground, Picnic Site With Shade Pavilion

-The approximate locations and times where the formation of fighters will perform flyovers are:READ MORE: Tyler Tysdal Pleads Guilty To Financial Crimes, Agrees To Repay $18.5 Million To Investors
+The approximate locations and times where the formation of fighters will perform flyovers are:READ MORE: Police Arrest Dane Kallungi After Alleged Confession To Killing Wife Jepsy Kallungi, Search Continues For Body

 - Lake City – 10:24 a.m.